neo-project/docs/docs/en-us/reference/rpc/latest-version/api.md

 # API Reference

-Each node in the Neo-CLI provides an API interface for obtaining blockchain data from a node, making it easy to develop blockchain applications.
+Each NEO-CLI node provides an API interface for obtaining blockchain data from it, making it easy to develop blockchain applications.
 The interface is provided via [JSON-RPC](http://wiki.geekdream.com/Specification/json-rpc_2.0.html), and the underlying protocol uses HTTP/HTTPS for communication.
 To start a node that provides an RPC service, run the following command:

 `dotnet neo-cli.dll /rpc`